 FMPP strives to increase domestic consumption of, and access to, locally and regionally produced agricultural products, and to develop new market opportunities for farm and ranch operations serving local markets by developing, improving, expanding, and providing outreach, training, and technical assistance to, or assisting in the development, improvement, and expansion of, domestic farmers markets, roadside stands, community-supported agriculture programs, agritourism activities, and other direct producer-to-consumer market opportunities.
 Read more

-The Women, Infants, and Children (WIC) Farmers Market Nutrition Program (FMNP) provides low-income young and expecting families access to fresh, nutritious fruits and vegetables at farmers markets while reinvesting government dollars into local economies and providing crucial revenue to small farmers.
-In 2011, the program cost-effectively provided fresh produce to more than 1.9 million WIC families, simultaneously providing $16.4 million in income for more than 18,000 small-scale farmers[…] Read more
+The Women, Infants, and Children (WIC) Farmers Market Nutrition Program (FMNP) provides low-income young and expecting families access to fresh, nutritious fruits and vegetables at farmers markets while reinvesting government dollars into local economies and providing crucial revenue to small farmers. were authorized to accept FMNP checks or coupons.
+In 2015, the program cost-effectively provided fresh produce to more than 1.7 million WIC families at 3,390 farmers’ markets and 2,894 roadside stands.
+These benefits represent $14 million in income going directly to 18,000 farmers[…] Read more

 $19.4 million in SNAP benefits were redeemed at farmers markets across the US in 2015, a fourfold increase since 2009[…] Read more